MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 PowerShell is the easiest tool and does not require you to modify anything on the tenancy.
 We are going to base our investigation on the public documentation from the Illicit Consent Grant attack.

-Run ```Get-AzureADPSPermissions.ps1```, to export all of the OAuth consent grants and OAuth apps for all users in your tenancy into a *.csv* file.
-See the [Prerequisites](#prerequisites) section to download and run the ```Get-AzureADPSPermissions``` script.
+Run `Get-AzureADPSPermissions.ps1`, to export all of the OAuth consent grants and OAuth apps for all users in your tenancy into a *.csv* file.
+See the [Prerequisites](#prerequisites) section to download and run the `Get-AzureADPSPermissions` script.

 1. Open a PowerShell instance as an administrator and open the folder where you saved the script.
-2. Connect to your directory using the following *Connect-AzureAD* cmdlet.
+2. Connect to your directory using the following *Connect-AzureAD* command.
+Here's an example.

     ```powershell
     Connect-AzureAD -tenantid "2b1a14ac-2956-442f-9577-1234567890ab" -AccountId "user1@contoso.onmicrosoft.com"
     ```

-3. Run this PowerShell command:
+3. Run this PowerShell command.

     ```powershell
     Get-AzureADPSPermissions.ps1 | Export-csv c:\temp\consentgrants\Permissions.csv -NoTypeInformation
     ```

-4. Once the script completes, it is recommended to disconnect the session properly using:
+4. Once the script completes, it is recommended to disconnect the Azure AD session with this command.

     ```powershell
      Disconnect-AzureAD
     ```

+    >[!Note]
-    **Note:** The script may take hours to complete (depending on the size and permissions configured as well as your connection)
+    >The script may take hours to complete, depending on the size and permissions configured as well as your connection.
+    >

 5. The script creates a file named *Permissions.csv*.
 6. Open the file, filter or format the data into a table and save as an *.xlxs* file (for filtering).

-    The **column headers** for output are shown in the image below**.**
+    The **column headers** for output are shown in the image below.

     ![columnheaders](./media/incident-response-playbook-app-consent/columnheaders.png)

 7. In the **ConsentType** column **(G),** search for the value **AllPrinciples**.
 The **AllPrincipals** permission allows the client application to access everyone's content in the tenancy.
 Native Microsoft 365 applications need this permission to work correctly. ***Every non-Microsoft application with this permission should be reviewed carefully***.